 Both partners are not committed to work on improving or healing the relationship.

-If you're uncertain if your relationship is a good fit for this format of therapy your questions can be answered in the pre-intensive screening call.
-If the timing or fit doesn't feel right other resources will be suggested, we want to help.
+If you’re uncertain if your relationship is a good fit for this format of therapy your questions can be answered in a pre-intensive screening call.
+If the timing or fit doesn’t feel right other resources will be suggested, we want to help.